vijaygill/wg-ui-plus/devenv.md

   ./build-dev-run-app-serve.sh
   ```

-* Now in third terminal, use your favourite editor to edit the files!
+* Now in third terminal, use your favorite editor to edit the files!
 I use vim.
 If you are using GUI (KDE/Gnome), you don't need third terminal and you can use any GUI editor.

-## Branching Stratergy
+## Branching Strategy

-Always have a branch for every new feature and give it a meaningfll name.
+Always have a branch for every new feature and give it a meaningful name.
 For example, `feature/readme-updates`.

-When trying out more 'ad-hoc expiremnts', use the `expermintal/` pre-fix, ie `experimental/port-to-rust`.
+When trying out more 'ad-hoc experiments', use the `experimental/` pre-fix, ie `experimental/port-to-rust`.
 The experimental branches may get 'promoted' to features, or just dropped.
 Don't feel like you must use experimental branches first, use your best judgment.